joyent/conch-api/docs/modules/Conch::Route::Build.md

 ### `POST /build/:build_id_or_name/device`

-- Requires system admin authorization, or the read/write role on the build and the read-write role on existing device(s) (via a workspace or build; see ["routes" in Conch::Route::Device](../modules/Conch%3A%3ARoute%3A%3ADevice#routes))
+- Requires system admin authorization, or the read/write role on the build and the read-only role on the device (via a build or a relay registration, see ["routes" in Conch::Route::Device](../modules/Conch%3A%3ARoute%3A%3ADevice#routes))
 - Controller/Action: ["create\_and\_add\_devices" in Conch::Controller::Build](../modules/Conch%3A%3AController%3A%3ABuild#create_and_add_devices)
 - Request: [request.json#/definitions/BuildCreateDevices](../json-schema/request.json#/definitions/BuildCreateDevices)